Collection Development Policy

 This policy is a guide for the faculty, the librarians and other library staff for collection management activities.
 The libraries of Iona College serve a multi-campus institution comprising the School of Arts and Science and the Hagan School of Business which together offer baccalaureate and master degrees in more than 40 disciplines to a student body numbering approximately 4,000 FTE.

-It is the mission of the libraries (Appendix) to facilitate access to information sources in support of the learning, teaching, and research activities of the Iona Community.
+It is the mission of the libraries (view mission statement) to facilitate access to information sources in support of the learning, teaching, and research activities of the Iona Community.
 Specifically, the libraries make available through acquisition or access or both: